Methylphenidate, regular and slow release (By mouth)

 - Chewable tablet, immediate-release tablet, or oral liquid: Take the medicine 30 to 45 minutes before meals.
 Take the last dose of the day before 6 PM if you have problems falling asleep.

-- Extended-release capsule: Take your medicine in the morning before breakfast.
+- Metadate CD®: Take your medicine in the morning before breakfast.
 Swallow it whole with water or other liquid.
 If you cannot swallow the capsule whole, you may open it and mix the medicine with a tablespoon of applesauce.
 Swallow this mixture right away, and then drink some water.
+Do not chew or crush the mixture.

 - Extended-release tablet: Take the medicine in the morning.
 Swallow it whole with water or other liquid.
 Do not crush, break, or chew it.